Fausto Rey

 Fausto Ramón Sepúlveda (born December 1, 1951, in Higuey), known by his stage name Fausto Rey, is a Dominican singer.

-Rey is predominantly known as a crooner, with a versatile range including romantic ballads, boleros, waltz, salsa, merengues, bossa novas, blues, and jazz.
+Rey is predominantly known as a crooner, with a versatile range including romantic ballads, boleros, waltz, salsa, merengue, bossa nova, blues, and jazz.
 He plays electric or acoustic guitar on many of his recordings, and also plays bass, piano and percussion.